 Over the past several years, adventure education has proven to create positive change in the lives of young people worldwide, and has become a core component of Lee & Beulah Moor Children’s Home’s program.
 The Adventure Program gives youth challenging experiences and the opportunity to make some of their own decisions as they backpack, rock climb, and participate in a ropes course.
 They are allowed to make choices and take chances in a protected and well-supervised environment as they explore group dynamics, leadership, and logistics.
 Adolescents discover joy and excitement in challenging their assumptions about life and make choices based on their findings.
 It is through this empirical process of making and revising choices that they discover who they are and what it means to be an adult.

-Lee & Beulah Moor Children’s Home offers a full range of adventure-based activities at the main campus, the Lower Valley Farm, and youth recreation camp Leavell at Three Rivers, New Mexico.
+Lee & Beulah Moor Children’s Home offers a full range of adventure-based activities at the main campus and at Camp Leavell at Three Rivers, New Mexico.
 The main campus gymnasium is equipped with one of the few rock-climbing walls in the region.
 The “big swing” and “flying squirrel” apparatus offer thrills while encouraging children to overcome their fears and trust others.
 The facility also has a big-screen movie theater for weekly movie nights, complete with popcorn.
-The Lower Valley Farm offers a certified ropes course, as does Camp Leavell.
-In addition, youth frequently participate in adventure-based trips to destinations throughout the southwest.
+Camp Leavell offers a certified ropes course.
+In addition, youth frequently participate in adventure-based trips to destinations throughout the Southwest.

-For more information on the Adventure Program and recreational activities, contact Mario Ramirez, Senior Administrator of Residential Services, firstname.lastname@example.org, 915.544.8777, ext.
-224.
+For more information on the Adventure Program and recreational activities, contact Ronnie Rodriguez, BMS, Activities & Recreational Coordinator, email@example.com, 915.544.8777.